PMaynard/searx/README.md

 Requirements
 ------------

 Pip needs to be installed on the target machine.
+(This is automatically installed)

 Role Variables